Can I just start this post off with the fact that, whoever invented lace wigs, deserves the biggest hug ever?!

 They are distinct from silk top wigs (which have their own advantages!) in that they essentially create a new hairline for you.
 They lay super flat against the forehead and are great if you're looking to wear a wig in order to transform your look.

-Here are some key advantages to wearing a lace top wig:
+Here are some key advantages to wearing human hair lace wigs:

 You can completely change the color of your hair:If you're looking to go from brunette to platinum blonde and 1. don't want to spend a day at the salon and 2. don't want to damage your natural hair (we're with you sis!), purchasing a human hair lace top wig is a great option.
 Lace wigs cover your own hair completely, even your sideburns if you get an ear to ear lace wig(!) so that you can have a seamless new look.

-You can create a new hairline/face shape:Although *I personally* do not have a problem with your face (we think it's gorgeous!!), we hear some people wanting to reduce the size of their forehead.
+You can create a new hairline/face shape with a human hair lace front wig:Although *I personally* do not have a problem with your face (we think it's gorgeous!!), we hear some people wanting to reduce the size of their forehead.
 In fact, "fivehead reduction surgery" is trending on Tiktok...and I gotta admit, I'm kinda fascinated by the vids.
 With that said, I'm also furiously commenting on them saying, you don't have to get surgery, get yourself a wig!!!

 - Lace wigs allow you to create a new hairline.
 You can control where the hairline starts in order to create your desired face shape.

-- Lace wigs are also ideal for women with hair loss or hair thinning!
+- Lace wigs are also ideal wigs for balding women or women with hair loss and hair thinning!
 If you have a receding hairline or thinning around your hairline, you can cover this up with the lace wig.
-In contrast with a silk top wig where it's recommended you blend your hairline with wig, you don't have to do this with a lace front!
+In contrast, with a silk top wig it's recommended that you blend your hairline with the wig.
+With a lace front wig, there is no blending needed!

 Lace wigs are more breathable compared to silk top or mono top wigs:Lace, by construction, has tiny holes that human hair (or synthetic hair) is sewn into and bonded into the lace.
 Those holes also enable more breathability to your scalp which is a godsend during hot summer days.
-If you're looking for the most lightweight and breathable lace wig for summer, I recommend going with single lace top wigs.
+If you're looking for the best wig for summer, I recommend going with single lace top wigs.
+They're lightweight, breathable and stylish!

 - Keep in mind, the thinner the material is though, the more delicate the construction is!
-Double lace wigs (or even Hair Mama's silk illusion wigs) still provide a good amount of breathability while also giving you a little more strength and longevity to your luxury hair piece.
+Double lace wigs (or even Hair Mama's silk illusion wigs) still provide a good amount of breathability while also giving you a little more strength and longevity to your high quality human hair wig.

 Ok, whew!
 Now that I've convinced you to atleast consider a lace top wig, I've gotta mention how finicky they are.
 They are not for the weak of heart, let me tell ya!